alexblyth/atp-roadshow-2019/LabGuide100ProvisionAnATPDatabase.md

 This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle Cloud Infrastructure (OCI).
 You will provision a new database.

-To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github Oracle repository issue submission form.
+To **log issues**, click [here](https://github.com/alexblyth/atp-roadshow-2019/issues) to go to the github oracle repository issue submission form.

 ## Objectives